Neuforce/jaime-oliver-app/README.md

 - **Message Bubbles**: Different styles for user, agent and system

 ### Session Management
-- **Unique Session ID**: Each conversation has a unique identifier
+- **Unique Session ID**: Each conversation has a unique identifier (persistent via `useSessionId` hook)
-- **Local Persistence**: Session is maintained in localStorage
+- **Local Persistence**: Session is maintained in localStorage and persists across page reloads
+- **Automatic Connection**: WebSocket connects automatically when sessionId is available
-- **Automatic Reconnection**: Reconnection attempt in case of connection loss
+- **Automatic Reconnection**: Reconnection attempt in case of connection loss (exponential backoff, up to 8 attempts)

 ### Message Types
 - **User Message**: Messages sent by the user